-Thank you for your interest in the work of the American Board of Cognitive and Behavioral Psychology.
-As a member specialty Board of ABPP, our goal is to certify practitioners in cognitive and behavioral psychology.
+Thank you for your interest in the newly-renamed American Board of Behavioral and Cognitive Psychology.
+We renamed it in order to emphasize our roots while acknowledging the multiplicity of theories, applications and interventions that have developed over the years.
+As a member specialty Board of ABPP, our goal is to certify psychological professionals as possessing specialty knowledge in Behavioral and Cognitive psychology.

-Board Certified Cognitive and Behavioral Psychologists are health service providers with specialized knowledge and experience that is beyond the basic level of competence.
-Psychologists who earn our Diploma have met our educational, training, and experience requirements.
-They have high level skills in areas such as assessment, intervention, consultation, awareness of the science base of the field, supervision, teaching, ethics, diversity issues, and interpersonal interactions.
-Cognitive and behavioral psychologists engage in independent practice, community service, research, education, and/or training regarding a wide range of problems.
+Board Certified Behavioral and Cognitive Psychologists are health service providers who possess specialized knowledge and experience.
+Psychologists who earn our certification have met our educational, training, and experience requirements.
+They have specialty level skills in areas such as assessment, intervention, consultation, awareness of the science base of the field, supervision, teaching, ethics, diversity issues, and interpersonal interactions.
+Behavioral and Cognitive psychologists engage in independent practice, community service, research, consultation/supervision, and education and/or training regarding a wide range of psychological and behavioral problems.
 They work with children, adolescents, adults, families and other populations.
-The distinct focus of the specialty is its heavy reliance on an empirical approach and its grounding in learning and behavioral analysis theories.
-There are four sub-areas of Cognitive and Behavioral Psychology: (a) applied behavior analysis, (b) behavior therapy, (c) cognitive-behavior therapy, and (c) cognitive therapy.
+The distinct focus of the specialty is its heavy reliance on an empirical approach and its grounding in theories of learning, cognition and behavioral analysis.
+There are currently four sub-areas of Behavioral and Cognitive Psychology: (a) applied behavior analysis, (b) behavior therapy, (c) cognitive-behavior therapy, and (c) cognitive therapy.

 We appreciate your interest in our specialty.
 Please contact me directly if I can be of service to you.
 I can be reached at firstname.lastname@example.org.